+So, what happens after you pay off your car loan?
 How do you get your vehicle’s title?
 Do you need to do anything special?
 What steps should you be taking to make the most of your money without the burden of an auto loan?
 We’ll answer all of these questions below, so sit back, celebrate your accomplishment, and learn what next steps you should consider.

 Get Your Title

 Whether it was two years or five years, you’ve been working diligently to pay off your car loan for a long period of time, and securing your car’s title from the lienholder is the first thing you want to do.
 After all that hard work, you don’t want someone else’s name on the title of the car that you now own outright.

 The lienholder is the institution you borrowed from to pay for your vehicle.
 If a borrower fails to make payments on their debt, the lienholder is within their rights to take possession of the property (car) in question.